-Univalid Greece, where every power benign, conspirid to blow the flower of human kinds, and lavish'd all that genius can inspire.
-Rome in her glory see, the pride of earth, All head to counsel, and all heart to act: Last, English merit, where we find combin'd Whate'er high fancy, sound, judicious thought, The ample, generous heart, undrooping soul, and firm, tenacious valour can beetow.
+Univalid Greece, where every power benign, Conspird to blow the dower of human kind, And lavish'd all that genius can inspire.
+Rome in her glory see, the pride of earth, All head to counsel, and all heart to act: Last, English merit, where we find combin'd, Whate'er high fancy, sound, judicious thought, The ample, generous heart, undrooping soul, And firm, tenacious valour can bestow.